National Inventors Month: 9 Famous Computer Scientists and Their Inventions

 Find out all the answers in this post.

-So, here is a list of nine famous computer scientists and their inventions.
+So, here is a list of fifteen famous computer scientists and their inventions.

 Tim Berners-Lee